Best Women’s Baselayers (by an outdoor guide!)

 Best Women’s Baselayers for Winter Hiking:

-Wether you’re tackling trails in the mountains out west or up on the Great Lakes like I am, here are all the baselayers I would recommend for winter hiking for women.
+Wether you’re tackling trails in the mountains out west or playing on and near frozen lakes like I am, here are all the baselayers I would recommend for winter hiking for women:

 How to choose the right baselayers for you:

-Beyond material, a good baselayer in my opinion is one that lasts a long time, without wearing through, doesn’t pill much, keeps me warm, and is comfortable to wear all day.
+Beyond material, a good baselayer in my opinion is one that lasts a few seasons without wearing through, doesn’t pill much, keeps me warm, and is comfortable to wear all day.

 1) Smartwool Baselayers: Longest Lasting, Highest Quality

 Smartwool has been around since 1994 and continually makes some of the best baselayers on the market.
 I have a Smartwool baselayer (this one) that I bought before I left to teach abroad.
 I wore it under a sweater almost every day that winter because the school I worked in wasn’t heated.
-After that, I wore it to sea kayak guide for three summers straight, and on all my winter hikes for two years.
+After that, I wore it as sea kayak guide under my PFD for three summers straight, and on all my winter hikes for two years.

 A smartwool baselayer on a rainy fall backpacking trip.